Best Android TV boxes 2024

 -

-The Chromecast with Google TV (4K) continues to be one of the best Android TV boxes around since it supports all the popular HDR formats at 4K resolution, and is priced just right.
+After a decade of valiant service, Google retired the excellent Chromecast with Google TV (4K) with the launch of the more expensive Google TV Streamer (4K).
+Just like the discontinued dongle, the Google TV Streamer supports all the popular HDR formats at 4K resolution.
 On the hardware/spec front, everything you need for high-quality streaming is here.
 It supports Dolby Vision and Dolby Atmos and has a processor that keeps things running smoothly for most tasks.
-The remote is a little lacking in buttons, but it's incredibly well-built and offers good utility in a sleek and compact form factor.
+There's a new and improved remote with more useful buttons, the build quality is top-notch, and although it is wider than the dongle, it still offers a super compact form factor.

 Best value